saikatb/Customer_Segmentation_Recommendation/Customer_Segmentation_Kmeans_CLustering.md

 plt.xlabel('Number of Clusters')
 plt.ylabel('Inertia')
 plt.show()

-# From the below elbow curve it can be seen that the elbow is at Cluster Number 4
 ```
 ![png](output_13_0.png)

 Below is the array of the predicted output of y_kmean after creating K means cluster of 3 clusters